digipres/publications/ipres/ipres-2014/papers/developing-costing-models-for-emulation-based-access-in-scientif.md

   these unexplored costs factors vary depending on the kind of digital objects and the objectives of the stakeholders involved in the activities.
 creators:
-- Cochrane, Euan
+- Euan Cochrane
-- von Suchodoletz, Dirk
+- Dirk von Suchodoletz
-- Rechert, Klaus
+- Klaus Rechert
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378075/download
 grand_parent: iPRES